2010 Dhaka fire: Cause

 The fire was started when an electrical transformer exploded.
-The head of the fire department speculated that the fire was fanned by perfumes, chemicals and other flammable products stored in shops.
+The head of the fire department speculated that the fire was fanned by perfumes, chemicals and other flammable products stored in nearby shops.
 The density of the residential area affected made it difficult for firefighters to quell the blaze.
-Also, the narrow lanes of Old Dhaka and staircases of old buildings made it difficult for fire service equipment to enter the area.
+Also, the narrow lanes of Old Dhaka and staircases of old buildings made it challenging for fire service equipment to reach the site.

 Casualties

 The fire affected multiple residential buildings in the Nimtoli area, and trapped residents inside apartments.
 The fire started at 10.30 pm and lasted for over three hours.
 At least 117 people were killed and over 100 injured by the fire.
 The fire affected a wedding party, which exacerbated the casualties.
-One of the buildings affected by the fire had no fire escapes and its windows were covered by metal grills.
+One of the buildings affected by the fire had no fire escapes and its windows were covered by metal bars.

 The injured were treated at the Dhaka Medical College Hospital, which struggled to cope with the large number of patients suffering burns and smoke inhalation.
 According to a doctor at the hospital, most of the deaths appeared to have been caused by smoke inhalation rather than burns.

 Rescue operations ceased on 4 June 2010.